 Matlock Methodist and Reformed Church 300 meters from start

-Bank Road hosted the British National Hill Climb Championships in 2016 (Matt Adam Kenway).
+Bank Road hosted the British National Hill Climb Championships in 2016 (Matt Adam Kenway) and 2008 (Matt Clinton).

 The climb begins near the center of the quaint town of Derbyshire District civil parish of Matlock (pop.
 9,543 2011).
 The lower part of the climb shows some trendy shops leading up to the church at 300 meters.